length

 You start this section climbing the steep stone stairway at the start of Rua Major then wind your way through the old quarter, across the river and alongside the railway track.
 Once you cross the river there is a climb through the woodland to open fields and onto Barbadelo, a 10th-century village with a 12th-century church that has national monument status because of its ancient frescos.
 From here the hamlets of Baxan and Leiman are the last stops for refreshments.

 The next section is uphill for 5km until you reach Morgade which is a lovely place for lunch or overnight if you prefer to walk shorter daily distances.
-It is downhill for the next 5km, passing through Ferrerios with its ancient chalice stone and Romanesque church until you climb the final section and high point of the day (660m) at Pina dos Corvos which has wonderful views over the reservoir and surrounding countryside.
+It is downhill for the next 5km, passing through Ferrerios with its ancient chalice stone and Romanesque church until you climb the final section and high point of the day (660m) at Alto Momientos, which has wonderful views over the reservoir and surrounding countryside.
 From here begin your steep descent into Portomarin.
 Now cross the Mino Reservoir over its modern bridge into Portomarin.

 Day 36: Portomarin to Palas de Rei (25km)